 Enter water feet first, especially if the depth is unknown.

 Do not try to keep up with someone with stronger skills or ask others to keep up with you.

-Protect your skin with a high rating sunscreen, such as 15, which protects against both UVB and UVA rays.
-Reapply often.
+Protect your skin with sunscreen that protects against both UVB and UVA rays and reapply often.